-Prior to the execution of any swap transaction, the City Administrator, the Finance Director, the Treasury Manager and Bond Counsel shall evaluate the proposed transaction and recommend the findings to Council.
+Prior to the execution of any swap transaction, the City Administrator or designee, the Finance Director of Administrativo Services Agency, the Treasury ManagerTreasurer or designee - and Bond Counsel shall evaluate the proposed transaction and recommend the findings to Council.
 Such a review shall include the identification of the proposed benefit and potential risks inherent in the transaction.
 As part of this evaluation, the City shall compute the Maximum Net Termination Exposure to the proposed swap counterparty.